Murray High School (Utah)

 Murray High School is the only high school in the Murray City School District in Murray, Utah.
-Murray High School is in the Salt Lake City metropolitan area with 1,465 students enrolled in the 2019–20 school year.
+Murray High School is located in the Salt Lake City metropolitan area with 1,465 students enrolled in the 2019–2020 academic year.
 The school enrolls students in grades 10–12.
 The school's mascot is the Spartan, and the school colors are orange and black.
 Murray High is a 5-A school in Utah's 6 Division high school sports leagues (1A being the smallest, and 6A being the largest).
 The Disney Channel reality show High School Musical: Get in the Picture was shot on the Murray High campus in 2008, and American Idol season 7 runner-up David Archuleta attended the school.
 The school also offers the highest number of Salt Lake Community College Concurrent Enrollment classes in the state of Utah.

 Building history

 Murray High School was originally located on the east side of State Street at the current Hillcrest Junior High location, another Murray City School District School, at 126 East 5300 South Murray, UT.
-From 1916 to 1954 Murray Junior High was named Murray High and Junior High.
+From 1916 to 1954, Murray Junior High was named Murray High and Junior High.
 It was rebuilt and moved across to the west side of State Street in 1954.

 Academics

-Salt Lake Community College Concurrent Enrollment offers over 120 classes which students can take and earn SLCC credit and also in-state college credit.
-Murray High ranks #1 in the state for the number of SLCC (Salt Lake Community College) associate degrees earned by high school seniors.
+Salt Lake Community College Concurrent Enrollment is a service offered in multiple High School's in Utah, Including Murray High school, in which students can take and earn SLCC credit and also in-state college credit.
+Murray High ranked #1 in the state for the number of SLCC (Salt Lake Community College) associate degrees earned by high school seniors in 2011.

-Murray High School is one of the few schools in Utah piloting the Utah State Office of Education U-PASS & criterion-referenced tests (CRTs) online.
+Murray High School is one of the schools in Utah piloting the Utah State Office of Education U-PASS & criterion-referenced tests (CRTs) online.
 The school has received $100,000 to purchase new laptops and upgrade current computers.
 The administration of Spring 2008 criterion-referenced tests (CRTs) through computer-based testing (CBT) was performed through Pearson's assessment systems.
-In recent years, SAGE testing has taken over the role that CRT testing once held in the school.